 Data fabrication is the practice of inventing data or results, making up the data and recording and/or reporting them in the research record.
 Data falsification is the manipulation of research data with the intention of giving a false impression.
-These include modifying images, omitting conflicting data or inconvenient results, changing, adding or removing data points, selective reporting of research findings etc. Journal of Infectiology is strictly against data fabrication and data manipulation.
+These include modifying images, omitting conflicting data or inconvenient results, changing, adding or removing data points, selective reporting of research findings etc. Journal of Infectiology and Epidemiology is strictly against data fabrication and data manipulation.
 They represent serious issues in scientific ethics, diluting and undermining the integrity of scientific literature.
 Both these schemes challenge the credibility of everyone and everything involved in a research effort.
 They lead others to erroneous conclusions that may have adverse consequences for patients in clinical research and clinical practice.
 It could waste other researcher’s time, effort, resources and energies attempting to replicate or build on the data presented in a falsified paper.

-With regard to images, the Journal of Infectiology accepts the improvement of images for better readability such as adjusting the contrast and/or brightness or color balance but only when the usage of the images are properly acknowledged to the author of the original image.
+With regard to images, the Journal of Infectiology and Epidemiology accepts the improvement of images for better readability such as adjusting the contrast and/or brightness or color balance but only when the usage of the images are properly acknowledged to the author of the original image.
 The technical manipulation of the image such as removing or adding new elements into the image, is considered as data fabrication and the journal does not accept such image manipulations.

 If data fabrication or data falsification is found, the editor may return the paper without review, announces the issue publicly in an editorial, bans the author from submitting articles in this journal, and/or contact the authors’ employers/academic institution.

-Journal of Infectiology keeps all details of a submitted manuscript confidential and do not comment or publicize about manuscripts while they are under consideration or when they are rejected.
+Journal of Infectiology and Epidemiology keeps all details of a submitted manuscript confidential and do not comment or publicize about manuscripts while they are under consideration or when they are rejected.
 The editors and reviewers themselves are not allowed to discuss or reveal the data of the manuscripts and any associated supplementary material before its publication.
 They are not allowed to use knowledge that they have gained from an unpublished article to further their own interests.
 However, they are free to discuss the data once the article is published.
 The comments and feedback of the reviewers will not be published and the identity of the reviewers will remain anonymous.

 Reviewers are not permitted to share the manuscript with lab members as a whole or with colleagues outside of the lab for reviewing purposes.
 If the reviewer wishes to review an article along with a junior member of their laboratory, the reviewer must get approval from the editor.
 The junior member must be named as a co-reviewer and the same rules of confidentiality and publishing ethics will be applied to the co-reviewer.

-Authors are encouraged to present and discuss the material submitted to the Journal of Infectiology at scientific conferences and are free to publish abstracts in conference proceedings.
+Authors are encouraged to present and discuss the material submitted to the Journal of Infectiology and Epidemiology at scientific conferences and are free to publish abstracts in conference proceedings.
 But authors must decline to discuss the data present in the manuscript with members of the media.

 Research on Animals or Human volunteers